Learn About New Laws

 • No Filing Fee

 The legislature eliminated the court filing fee when filing a petition to seal under Virginia Code Section 19.2-392.12.
-So, filing to seal a prior conviction will be fee.
+So, filing to seal a prior conviction will be free.

 • Automatic Sealing